mckenziewest/math341/Chapter_3/Day_2.page/source.md

 ## Outcomes

 * After class time today you will be able to
-    * solve diophantine linear equations given restrictions on the solutions.
+    * solve diophantine linear equations given restrictions on the solutions, and
+    * higher order diophantine equations.

 ## Preparation